Southwest Health Equity Research Collaborative

 The three recently discussed their successful partnership in the latest episode of “Fairness First,” a SHERC podcast dedicated to exploring health equity matters in the local community.

-“Sage Home’s collaboration with NAU is important because they are leading the way in addressing a startling lack of maternal substance abuse support services in this region that keep moms and babies together during treatment and recovery,” said Carmenlita Chief, senior program with the Center for Health Equity Research (CHER).
+“Sage Home’s collaboration with NAU is important because they are leading the way in addressing a startling lack of maternal substance abuse support services in this region that keep moms and babies together during treatment and recovery,” said Carmenlita Chief, senior program with the Center for Community Health and Engaged Research (CHER).
 “Their work holds huge promise to strengthen community health by reducing the number of children being placed in out-of-home care and improving maternal addiction treatment outcomes.”

 The podcast, which debuted its first episode on October 24, 2019, is a project of the Community Engagement Core (CEC) of SHERC, a grant initiative sponsored by the National Institute on Minority Health and Health Disparities.